google/tachometer/README.md

 ## Performance traces

-Once you determine that something is slower or faster in comparison to something else, investigating why is natural next step.
+Once you determine that something is slower or faster in comparison to something else, investigating why is the natural next step.
 To assist in determining why, consider collecting performance traces.
-These traces can be used to determine what the browser is doing differently between two version of code.
+These traces can be used to determine what the browser is doing differently between two versions of code.

 When the `trace` option is turned on in Chromium-based browsers, each tachometer sample will produce a JSON file that can be viewed in Chromium's `about:tracing`